- What is AGMEMOD?

 7. How can I learn more about AGMEMOD?

-The AGMEMOD team provides training courses each year.
+The AGMEMOD network provides training courses each year.
 They last approximately one week.
 This is a good start to get to know AGMEMOD.
-If you are interested in a training course please contact the AGMEMOD Consortium.
+If you are interested in a training course please contact the AGMEMOD network.

-8. I am an agricultural economist and I would like to use the model for my country, what shall I do?
+8. I am an agricultural economist and I would like to use the model for my country, what should I do?

-Please contact the AGMEMOD Consortium to ask for more details.
+Please contact the AGMEMOD network to ask for more details.

-If your country has been already included in the AGMEMOD Partnership, we will get you in touch with the AGMEMOD team in your country.
+If your country has been already included in the AGMEMOD network, we will put you in touch with the AGMEMOD team in your country.

-If your country has not been included in the AGMEMOD Partnership, we will provide assistance on the required steps to be part of the AGMEMOD Partnership.
+If your country has not been included in the AGMEMOD network, we will provide assistance on the required steps to become part of the AGMEMOD network.

-9. I work for the government in my country and I want to know the effect of policies in place or of alternative agricultural policies in my country, can I use AGMEMOD for this?
+9. I work for the government of my country and I want to know the effect of policies in place or of alternative agricultural policies in my country, can I use AGMEMOD to answers such questions?

-AGMEMOD is a suitable tool for evaluating ex post effects of a current policy for the coming 10 years and also to evaluate effects of alternative policies that are still not in place.
-However, the maintenance and the needed regularly update of the AGMEMOD database and of the country model can be only achieved by a country team.
+AGMEMOD is a modelling tool that is designed for the evaluation of the ex post effects of current policies for the coming 10 years (Baseline) and also for the evaluation of the effects of alternative policies that are still not in place but which could be introduced (Scenario analysis).

-10. Why is a country team required for an effective work with AGMEMOD?
+10. Why is a country team required for effective work with AGMEMOD?

 The AGMEMOD model is complex.
-Its use requires in-depth expertise in different areas of the agricultural sector to provide accurate results.
-Ideally, the country team is comprised by a) an agricultural economist, who is responsible of updating the econometric equations of the model; b) a statistician who is responsible for updating the database of the model, and c) a person working in the agricultural ministry who is responsible for providing the information on the budgets allocated for the support in the agricultural sector.
+Its use requires in-depth expertise in different areas of the agricultural sector to provide accurate and economically meaningful results and analytic insight.
+Ideally, a country team is comprised by a) an agricultural economist, who is responsible of updating the econometric equations of the model; b) a statistician who is responsible for updating the database of the model, and c) a person working in the agricultural ministry who is responsible for providing the information on the budgets allocated for the support of the agricultural sector.

-In some countries the AGMEMOD team comprises only two of the three required members, in some other countries there are more than only three collaborators in the team.
+In some countries the AGMEMOD team comprises only two of the three required members, in some other countries there are more than only the three collaborators identified here.

-11. Where can I find the most recent results of the EU Outlook for all member states?
+11. Where can I find the most recent results of the European Commission EU Outlook?

-The results are published by the EU in two aggregates (EU15 and EU13) under this Link.
+The results are published by the European Commission in two aggregates (EU15 and EU13) under this Link.

-The results at member state level are here.
+The AGMEMOD Baseline results at member state level can be found here.